 What is a BJJ rash guard?
 The BJJ rash guard is a practical and diverse athletic garment worn by BJJ athletes all over the world.
 For people just starting out in BJJ (or considering a switch from the Gi), it can be a bit confusing knowing what to look for.

 Whether you’re a newbie or a seasoned veteran, it is vital that you educate yourself before you decide which to purchase.
+Finding the best rash guard for jiujitsu can be difficult.
 In this guide, we will discuss everything there is to know about BJJ rash guards.
 If you’re interested in getting a rash guard, choosing the right fit and knowing the benefits of it, this guide will show you the way.

 The BJJ rash guard is a relatively modern development in sport jiujitsu.